menu

 Because of many things, Jackson Springs is a great place for families with children to consider.
 First of all, many other families with children live here, making Jackson Springs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Jackson Springs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Jackson Springs’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small town, Jackson Springs doesn't have a public transportation system that people use for their commute.
+Jackson Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Jackson Springs ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Jackson Springs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 The per capita income in Jackson Springs in 2022 was $37,709, which is upper middle income relative to North Carolina and the nation.
 This equates to an annual income of $150,836 for a family of four.